-B. As part of the grievance process, a student may seek mediation after he/she has discussed the grievance with the college employee most directly involved in the dispute and with that employee's immediate supervisor.
-(See Policy 7.15 Student Mediation Program)
+B. As part of the grievance process, a student may seek mediation after he/she has discussed the grievance with the College employee most directly involved in the dispute and with that employee's immediate supervisor (see 7.15 Student Mediation Program).

 A grievance must be presented within 30 calendar days after the decision or action being questioned.
 Processing at each step cannot exceed 10 working days; however, the time may be extended by agreement of both parties or by extenuating circumstances as decided by the supervisor or administrator to whom the grievance is presented.
 If the administrator at each step does not meet processing time limitations, the grievant may then request higher administrative assistance in obtaining requested relief.
 If the grievant does not meet the stated time limitations, the process will be terminated and the grievance cannot be resubmitted.

 V. Course Grade Appeals Procedure

 A faculty responsibility at Central Piedmont Community College is the assignment of student course grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.

 Any student who contests a course grade must attempt first to resolve the matter with the faculty member who assigned the grade.
 Failing to reach a satisfactory resolution, the student may appeal the course grade in accordance with the procedure outlined below.
 While a grade is being appealed, a student is obligated to abide by the written division policies concerning continuation in programs or continuation in courses with prerequisites.

 A. The student must consult initially with the faculty member who assigned the course grade.

 B. If the matter is not resolved through discussion with the faculty member, the student may either request mediation (see 7.15 Student Mediation Program) or file a course grade appeal.